 Magnet® Excellence

-In 1889, to meet the healthcare needs of the community in Peekskill, New York, a small group of community-minded women opened the Helping Hand Hospital.
-As the community grew, the hospital moved to a new site in 1966, in nearby Cortland Manor, New York.
+In 1889, to meet the healthcare needs of the community of Peekskill, New York, a small group of community-minded women opened the Helping Hand Hospital.
+As the community grew, the hospital moved to a new site in 1966, in nearby Cortlandt Manor, New York.
 This new facility, Peekskill Community Hospital, opened with 114 beds.
-In 1992, the hospital expanded the emergency department and added a new laboratory, operating rooms, and an ambulatory surgery suite.
+To further meet the needs of a growing community, the hospital added a new emergency department, laboratory, operating rooms, and an ambulatory surgery suite in 1992.
 The hospital also took a new name, Hudson Valley Hospital Center, to better reflect its presence as a regional healthcare provider in the Hudson Valley area.

-In addition to its’ designation as a Magnet facility (2007), and two consecutive Magnet designations (2012, 2016), NewYork-Presbyterian Hudson Valley Hospital has been recognized by numerous regional and national accreditation organizations for outstanding outcomes.
+Designated as a Magnet accredited hospital in 2007, and with three consecutive Magnet re-designations (2012, 2016, 2021), NewYork-Presbyterian Hudson Valley Hospital has been recognized by numerous regional and national accrediting organizations for the hard work that has led to outstanding patient outcomes:

 Learn about careers in nursing